 The State is responsible for all local costs above the maximum local payment level.
-These State costs are initially determined based upon historical trends in local expenditures and then subsequently adjusted to reflect the impact of enacted budget initiatives, changes in Medicaid claiming (in line with our projection of State share costs) and the results of a statutory reconciliation of local cap payments, that is typically released by DOH each September.
+These State costs are initially determined based upon historical trends in local expenditures and then subsequently adjusted to reflect the impact of Enacted Budget initiatives, changes in Medicaid claiming (in line with our projection of State share costs) and the results of a statutory reconciliation of local cap payments.